-Victoria’s Secret Model Kelly Gale Rocks A Macramé Bikini And Ankle Weights While Working Her Shredded Abs
+Victoria's Secret Model Kelly Gale Rocks A Macramé Bikini And Ankle Weights While Working Her Shredded Abs

 Her bottoms featured a wide band of cords arranged in neat rows and knotted together.
 The strappy, belt-like piece formed the garment's waist and sides, while the crotch and back were constructed out of solid pieces of stretch fabric.

 Kelly wore her dark hair down in soft, natural waves that were brushed back from her face.
 Her bling consisted of a delicate ankle chain and a pair of silver linear drop earrings.
 Each earring was studded with two tiny diamonds.
-Kelly’s only other accessories weren’t meant to be aesthetically pleasing — she finished her look with a pair of pink-and-black ankle weights.
+Kelly's other accessories weren't meant to be aesthetically pleasing — she finished her look with a pair of pink-and-black ankle weights.

-The natural light highlighted the well-defined ridges of Kelly’s shredded abs.
-Her pics also showcased her slender thighs and toned arms.
-Many of her Instagram followers thanked her for divulging some of the exercises that she does to stay in such incredible shape, while others praised her appearance.

-“I’m so excited.
-Thank you for sharing these great workouts!” wrote one appreciative admirer.
+"I'm so excited.
+Thank you for sharing these great workouts!" one appreciative admirer wrote in the comments section.

 "You have a perfect figure, just fire," another message read.